 - Wool suits – wool suits are a good winter option, being softer and more comfortable than tweed.
 It also provides warmth and is more sustainable than polyester.

-- Linen suits – the ultimate warm weather choice, a linen suit is best teamed with a matching linen shirt and slip-ons.
+- Linen suits – the ultimate warm weather choice, a linen suit is best teamed with a matching linen shirt (we highly recommend linen shirts by Luca Faloni) and slip-ons.

 - Lounge suits – this is the perfect business suit, whether it’s for the office or an important meeting.
-It’s not too formal and is available in a range of cuts and colours.
+It’s not too formal and is available in a range of cuts and colors.